 Growing up with computers, it was only natural to choose an IT-oriented High School.
-For a brief period, I became a bad ass at Quake II, as I and my classmates came up with the brilliant idea to install pirated copies of the game on every school computer – and I even won a LAN tournament! 🙂
+For a period, I became a badass at Quake II, as I and my classmates came up with the brilliant idea to install pirated copies of the game on every school computer – and I even won a LAN tournament! 🙂

-Assasin’s Creed: Black Flag, Shadows of Mordor and Tomb Raider: A Survivor is Born are all great games with captivating sceneries and interesting gameplay and motors.
-I would also be lying if I didn’t admit to enjoying the car chases, story and humor in GTA V and WatchDogs 2 – even though there are tons of ethical discussions that could be held with those games in mind.
+Assassin’s Creed, Shadows of Mordor, Far Cry and Tomb Raider are all great games with captivating sceneries and interesting gameplay and motors.
+I would also be lying if I didn’t admit to enjoying the car chases, story, and humor in GTA V and WatchDogs 2 – even though there are tons of ethical discussions that could be held with those games in mind.

 Paulina a.k.a.
 MsGamer